clemsonciti/palmetto-documentation/docs/software/packages/tensorflow.md

 <img src="../../images/software/packages/tensorflow_03.png" style="width:600px">

-### Example Deep Learning - Multiple Object Detections:
+### Example Deep Learning - Multiple Object Detections

 This is a demonstration for the tensorflow gpu kernel.
 Steps for non-gpu kernel are similar.